AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

       * In the last field, enter an attribute value.

    **Note:** Custom unit of measurements (UOMs) are not supported.
-During the transfer of AF element data, AF elements with custom UOMs will not have their corresponding asset’s UOM property set.
+During the transfer of AF element data, AF elements with custom UOMs will not have their asset’s UOM property set.<br></br>

+   If a PI point reference's AF attribute contains a non-custom, supported UOM, UOM data for the first AF attribute is transferred.
+The UOM can be viewed on the Metadata and Properties tabs in Asset Explorer.
+If there are multiple attributes that reference the same PI point and these attributes have different UOMs, UOM data will not transferred.
+Attribute details are recorded as errors in the PI to OCS log.

 1. (Optional) To narrow your search by template name, in the **Template** field, select a template from the dropdown list.